MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/microsoft-store.md

     1. Navigate to **Windows & Xbox**.
     1. Choose **Get started**.
     1. Follow the prompts.
-1. Now, your app is enrolled in the app developer program.
+1. Now, your account is enrolled in the app developer program.
 To create an app reservation, complete the following actions.
     1. Navigate to **Windows & Xbox**.
     1. Choose **Overview** > **Create a new app**.
-    1. Type your PWA name in the prompt.
+    1. Type your app's name in the prompt.
     1. Choose `Reserve product name`.

     :::image type="complex" source="./media/windows-partner-center-create-app.msft.png" alt-text="Create an app reservation in Windows Partner Center" lightbox="./media/windows-partner-center-create-app.msft.png":::